vtex-apps/io-documentation/docs/en/GettingStarted/build-stores-with-vtex-io/4-ConfiguringTemplates.md

 ## Blocks structure

-We declare a new block in a template in order to add a new component to a page, in the same way that a component can be excluded from a page by removing a block.
+**We declare a new block in a template in order to add a new component to a page**, in the same way that a component can be excluded from a page by removing a block.

 As we have previously seen, the folder responsible for organizing your store’s blocks and templates is called `store`.
 In it, you can declare all your blocks in the `blocks.jsonc` file or create as many files and folders as you want, to then declare these in an organized manner in the `blocks` subfolder.